 Their shared vision of parenting cuts through questions of biology, traditional structure and roles, to focus on the thing that matters – love.

-“For some people, biology is everything in parenting – to me though, it means nothing,” Raechel said.
+“For some people, biology is everything in parenting – to me though, it means nothing,” Raechel says.
 What does matter is care and acceptance, both within the family and the larger community.

 Increased visibility is one of the first steps towards that acceptance, and the updating of Australia’s Marriage Act 1961 on 9 December 2017, to allow marriage equality for all, was a huge pole vault in the right direction.